Can the FHT Stove be connected to a 'Combi' central heating system?

 Yes!
 The FHT Stove will only be implemented on the most efficient convector stoves.
 Stoves

-new, tighter efficiency and emissions requirements in 2022) maintain a high fire temperature which
+(ready for new, tighter efficiency and emissions requirements in 2022) maintain a high fire temperature

 standards as the boiler surrounds the fire and cools combustion.
 The FHT Stove is therefore 'future proof'!